ampproject/amphtml/extensions/amp-analytics/linker-id-receiving.md

 Two macros are supported for the `value` field. [`QUERY_PARAM`](https://github.com/ampproject/amphtml/blob/master/spec/amp-var-substitutions.md#query-parameter) and [`LINKER_PARAM`](#linker-param).

 If there's error resoving the value, or the value is resolved to empty string.
 Nothing will be written to the cookie.

+###### SameSite Cookies

+To specify a SameSite value for a cookie, include a key-value pair in the cookie value object where the key is `sameSite` and the value is one of `Strict`, `Lax` or `None`.
+If `sameSite` is not specified or is an invalid value, it defaults to `Lax` which is the current [default browser behavior](https://web.dev/samesite-cookies-explained/#samesitelax-by-default).

 ##### LINKER PARAM